 Author Profile and Associations

 Bryan D. Jackson is an Eastern Cherokee successor.
 He is a registered descendant in the First Families of the Cherokee Nation (Sonicooie) and the First Families of the Twin Territories (Indian Territory).
 He is a member of the Mt.
-Hood Cherokees in the Pacific Northwest and a multi-chapter member of the Trail of Tears Association, and a long-term member of the Museum of the Cherokee Indian, Cherokee, NC, and the Cherokee National Historical Society, Tahlequah, OK.
+Hood Cherokees in the Pacific Northwest, a multi-chapter affiliate of the Trail of Tears Association, and a long-term member of the Museum of the Cherokee Indian, Cherokee, NC, and the Cherokee National Historical Society, Tahlequah, OK.
 Bryan earned undergraduate and graduate degrees (Pfeiffer College, 1985, Gordon-Conwell Theological Seminary, 2000), completed nine units of clinical pastoral education in various hospital systems, with postgraduate work in Bowen family systems theory at the Bowen Center for the Study of the Family (Georgetown Family Center) in Washington, DC.